liam-nguyen26/Reactivities/README.md

 ## You will find in this repository:
 1. .Net Core API for backend with Clean Architecture, CQRS and Mediator pattern and multi-project ASP.NET Core solution, etc.
-2. ReactJS for frontend with TypeScript, Mobx, React Router, etc.
+2. ReactJS for frontend with TypeScript, Mobx, React Router, SemanticUI, etc.
 3. Real time web communication

 ## Contact me via: